DJDNS/go-deje/README.md

 ### Data model

 A document is made of a [DAG][dag] of events, each of which is an action signed by its author.
-It also has quorum objects, which periodically tie the dominant event chain into the external timestamping service.
+It also has timestamps, which use an external timestamping service, which bind events to a specific order.

-A document has in its events, its quorums, and an IRC channel location.
-During bootstrapping, we start with the IRC location, request download URLs, and download these files.
-We also check the timestamping service for all relevant timestamps.
-Even if we get bad data in one or all the files, it will only manifest as irrelevant data (and a known absence of important data).

 The state structure, which is constructed from the application of a series of events upon an initial starting state, represents the contents of the document at the given point in time/history.
 This state is a JSON-compatible object, which includes metacontent such as the event handlers and permissions information.